 Test It Out

-Point your browser to 127.0.0.1:8088/test.html (or wherever you put the WebSocket page) and your WebSocket page should come up, functioning better than ever.
+Point your browser to http://yourIP:8088 (or wherever you put the WebSocket page, the default OLS example Virtual host will be on port 8088 while your real application may be on port 80 ) and your WebSocket page should come up, functioning better than ever.